jdonnerstag/vlang-rosie/README.md

   processing time.
 The user function to execute a match allows to provide a list of bindings, which are really needed, superseding what as defined in the rpl files.
 - As alluded to above, my byte codes have evolved quite a bit, significantly contributing to the performance.
+- In RPL 1.x the &-operator is equivalent to {>p q}.
+Which IMHO is misleading, everybody beliefs its concatenation, and I've not seen it being used anywhere in the lib files.
+Hence, we do not support it.
+I think Jamie plans to remove it in RPL 2.x as well.